majerteam/stringimporter/README.rst

 stringimporter
 ==================

-let's you import raw string as real Python modules
+``stringimporter`` lets you import raw string as real Python modules

 How to use
 ==========